Presidential (song)

 "Presidential" is a song by rap duo YoungBloodZ.
-It was released in June 2005 as the second single from their second studio album Ev'rybody Know Me.
+It was released in June 2005 as the second single from their third studio album Ev'rybody Know Me.
 The song peaked at number 81 on the U.S. Billboard Hot 100 chart and number 20 on the U.S. Billboard Hot Rap Tracks chart.
 An official remix was released on the same album featuring Akon.

 Music video

 The music video was directed by Lenny Bass and premiered in August 2005.
-The music video features a cameo from T-Pain, Chris Brown, 8Ball & MJG, and Boyz n da Hood.
+The music video features a cameo from T-Pain, Chris Brown, Bone Crusher, members of Nappy Roots, 8Ball & MJG, and Boyz n da Hood.